Digital Marketing Glossary

 What Is Earned Media Value (EMV)?

-To understand EMV, it is important to define Earned Media.
-Earned Media is any media created by your community that talks about your brand.
 According to Forbes, brands should consider Earned Media to be “the return of good-old ‘word-of-mouth marketing,’ albeit with a modern twist”.
 As such, Earned Media Value (EMV) is a metric used to quantify the value of branded content created by your community.
 In modern marketing, this often means measuring influencer effectiveness — though you’ve potentially paid for the media through sponsorships, it isn’t created by you and is perceived differently by your audience than other owned and paid marketing mediums.

 Earned media value has become increasingly popular in recent years.
 This growth in traction can be attributed to the continued sophistication of brands’ creator and influencer marketing programs.
 As these programs continue to mature, influencers of different sizes and audiences are being included (as opposed to traditional tactics, which heavily favored larger influencers).
 With EMV social media becoming more creator-driven with the emergence of the short-form video format, this trend is expected to continue and earned media value will become more prevalent as an industry standard.